insure logo

 “With semi-annual policies, you could face rate increases more frequently and deal with the hassle of renewing twice a year,” Goldberg says.
 “On the other hand, annual policies require a bigger upfront financial commitment and could lock you in a rate even if you qualify for future discounts such as those for an improved driving record.”

-• Flexibility.
-A six-month car insurance policy gives you more flexibility, especially if circumstances change or you’re not ready to commit to a full year.
+• Flexibility: A six-month policy gives you more flexibility, especially if your circumstances change or you’re not ready to commit to a full year.

-• Lower upfront cost.
-Because it covers a shorter period, a six-month policy typically costs less upfront than a 12-month policy.
-This is ideal if you’re paying in full and can’t afford a year’s premium.
+• Lower upfront cost: Because it covers a shorter period, a six-month policy typically costs less upfront than a 12-month policy, which can help if you’re paying in full.

-Rates can increase sooner.
-With a six-month policy, insurers review and adjust your premium twice a year, which means your rate could go up more frequently than with a 12-month policy.
+• Rates can increase sooner: Insurers review and adjust premiums twice a year, which means your rate could increase sooner than with a 12-month policy.

 How asking about renewal options can help you save